 So where does that leave us?
 How do we teach our kids to tell fact from fiction when seeing is no longer believing?
 As with most things related to social media, the internet and media literacy, it’s complicated, but not impossible.
 The key is to not look for easy, foolproof solutions.
 This problem is big and complex, it’s going to take more than a mnemonic device to tackle it.
 And while we like some of the tips posted here for spotting a deepfake video, we also recognize that as the technology improves, these technical tells will be more difficult to identify.
 In fact, the more we dig into the role video plays in the spread of false information, the more convinced we are that arming students with tools to keep them from being swept up in content that turns out to be false should focus less on the videos themselves and more on recognizing and managing our own emotions and behavior.
 Here’s what we mean through six R’s:

-- Rethink what “going viral” means: Although it’s come to mean something very different in recent years, the origin of the word viral stems from what happens when an infection of virus spreads — both of which we’d all like to avoid.
+Although it’s come to mean something very different in recent years, the origin of the word viral stems from what happens when an infection or virus spreads — both of which we’d all like to avoid.
 Viral content online should give us similar pause.
 If a video is suddenly everywhere — going from zero to millions of shares in a matter of minutes — it’s critical that we teach our kids to ask themselves why, and then to determine whether the content is actually newsworthy or if emotion is driving the speed at which it’s being shared.

-- Resist the urge to be first: When we see something incredible online, it’s tempting to share it right away — especially when it appears that we’re the first person in our networks to discover the content.
-But being first to share, what ultimately turns out to be, false content, is nothing to be proud of.
+When we see something incredible online, it’s tempting to share it right away — especially when it appears that we’re the first person in our networks to discover the content.
+But being first to share, what ultimately turns out to be false content is nothing to be proud of.
 While the terms of service for many social media platforms prohibit our students from joining until they reach a specific age, we all know that a lot of our kiddos haven’t read (or choose to ignore) the fine print.
 Teaching them to take the time to understand and evaluate the information they endorse (with their likes, shares and reposts) will make them more credible members of the communities they join.
 What’s more, as educators, we should be modeling this practice in our own networks.

 Learning to recognize how our emotions can be used to manipulate our behavior is a skillset that will continue to serve our students as information consumers no matter how advanced the technology used to fool us becomes.
 That’s not to say, of course, that there aren’t some practical tips that can also aid our kids in identifying false or hoax video content.
 We think some important skills in this category include: